waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **PLAIN BADGE**
 *   **FOG BADGE** (Allows use of SURF outside battle, makes Pokémon up to L50 obey)

-## V. Current Obstacles & Puzzles
+## V. Blocked Paths & Story Gates
-*   **Olivine Lighthouse:** The Gym Leader is not in the Gym, but at the Lighthouse.
-The stairs on 1F are non-functional.
-A sailor's dialogue implies the lighthouse beacon must be lit before I can proceed.
+### Route 37 Trainer Blockade
+- **Location:** (6, 12) and (7, 12).
+- **Blockade:** Two trainers (Twins Ann & Anne) disguised as trees block the path north.
+- **Behavior:** Interacting with them triggers a repeating dialogue loop ("my POKéMON are thinking.").
+- **Conclusion:** This appears to be a story-based roadblock.
+Standard interactions have failed (A, B, Start, Select buttons; SQUIRTBOTTLE).
+Progress is likely gated behind another story event, possibly related to the Olivine City Gym.
+Will return later.

+### Goldenrod Underground
-*   **Goldenrod Underground:** The path forward is blocked by a Super Nerd in a dialogue loop and a locked door in the northern section.
+- The path forward is blocked by a Super Nerd in a dialogue loop and a locked door in the northern section.
 I was unable to break the dialogue loop by pressing A, B, or Start, suggesting I am missing a prerequisite to proceed in this area.
-### Route 37 Trainer Puzzle (Formerly Strange Tree)
-- **Observation:** Two objects resembling trees at (6, 12) and (7, 12) block the path.
-- **Hypothesis 1:** The trees are a puzzle requiring the SQUIRTBOTTLE.
-- **Test 1:** Used SQUIRTBOTTLE from the menu.
-Result: Failed.
-Text read "But nothing happened...".
-- **Hypothesis 2:** Interacting with the object directly with 'A' will trigger an event.
-- **Test 2:** Pressed 'A' while facing the object at (6, 12).
-Result: Triggered a repeating dialogue loop.
-- **Hypothesis 3:** Pressing 'B' will break the loop.
-- **Test 3:** Pressed 'B'.
-Result: Failed.
-The dialogue loop continued.
-- **Test 4:** Pressed 'Start'.
-Result: Failed.
-The dialogue loop continued.
-- **Hypothesis 5:** Pressing 'Select' will break the loop.